Your Investments and Your Values

-Socially Responsible Investing (SRI) goes by many names – Sustainable, ESG, green, or ethical investing – and has both financial and social change goals.
-Based on the interest of a significant number of my clients, I have developed a passion for this sub-specialty of investment management.
-At its most simple, the SRI movement is an effort to encourage publicly traded companies to be better corporate citizens – to look out for the common good as well as for their bottom line.
+The Socially Responsible Investing (SRI) movement is an effort to encourage publicly traded companies to bebetter corporate citizens.
+SRI goes by many names – Sustainable, ESG, green, or ethical investing – and has both financial and social change goals.
+Based on the interest of a significant number of our clients, we have developed a passion for this sub-specialty of investment management – to look out for the common good as well as for their bottom line.
 Socially responsible investors encourage corporate practices that promote consumer and worker protection, human rights, environmental stewardship and diversity of leadership.
 There are parallel efforts in funds that follow a variety of religious priorities in choosing which companies to invest in.
-I do not offer religious-values tailored portfolios, but rather those that address a wide range of ESG issues.
+We do not offer religious-values tailored portfolios, but rather those that address a wide range of ESG issues.

 The 3 focus areas of SRI have come to be known as ESG – Environmental, Social and Corporate Governance – referring to the three central factors in measuring the sustainability and ethical impact of an investment in a company or business.
-More and more mainstream investment research has been poured into evaluating the ESG or sustainability index of companies and investment funds.
-There is increasing acceptance that companies that pay attention to the “double bottom line” – profits and social impact – out-perform companies that are fixated only on profits without concern for any positive impact, particularly during difficult economic times.
+More and more mainstream investment research has been poured into evaluating the ESG or sustainability index of these companies and investment funds.
+There is increasing acceptance that companies that pay attention to the “double bottom line” – profits and social impact – can out-perform companies that are fixated only on profits without concern for any positive impact.
+This is particularly true during difficult economic times.

-What we have learned over the last decade of experience and research that taking these factors into consideration when creating a fund or portfolio does not have to impact the financial performance negatively, despite the assumption (and earlier evidence) that it would.
+What we have learned over the last decade of experience and research is that taking these factors into consideration when creating a fund or portfolio does not have to impact the financial performance negatively, despite the common assumption (and earlier evidence) that it would.
 The longest-running SRI index, the Domini 400—now the MSCI KLD 400—was started in May 1990.
-It has continued to perform competitively —with favorable annual total returns compared the S&P 500 (article).
+It has continued to perform competitively —with favorable annual total returns compared the S&P 500.

-In addition to those funds who seek the better-run companies through both positive selection and screening criteria, we are also interested in the fund families that do a good job of shareholder activism – taking a position in a company with some merits, but some problematic activities, and working to push the company towards better policies at shareholder meetings.
-Some of the fund families that engage in shareholder activism include Calvert Funds (now owned by Eaton Vance), Domini, Green Century, and Pax World (article)
+In addition to those funds who seek the better-run companies through both positive selection and screening criteria, we are also interested in the fund families that do a good job of shareholder activism.
+That is, those who are taking a position in a company which has some merits, but also some problematic activities, and are working to push the company towards better policies at shareholder meetings.
+Some of the fund families that engage in shareholder activism include Calvert Funds (now owned by Eaton Vance), Domini, Green Century, and Pax World